 Munich hostels provide great savings in what can be a very expensive city.
 If you visit Munich during Oktoberfest, make sure to reserve your room well in advance and be prepared for higher prices - but still a bargain during the most expensive two-week period of the year.

 Book a stay in the best hostels in Munich.

 Located right next to the central train station of Munich, the Wombat Hostel offers dorms (starting at 19.50 Euro) and private doubles (67.50 Euro per room), including 24-hour reception, bed sheets, wifi, a welcome-drink, and a city map.

 The rooms are spacious, simple and clean, and the best landmarks of Munich's old city center are all in walking distance.

-Dorm beds range between 15 and 18 Euro, private single and doubles are between 60 and 90 Euro.
-The hostel features Bavarian beer tastings and has a very reasonably priced restaurant with international dishes and a cocktail bar.
+Smart Stay Hostel offers dorm beds in the 6-bed dorm start at 19.90 Euro, private singles from 68 Euro, and doubles at 98 Euro per night.
+The hostel features wifi, 24-hour check-in, Bavarian beer tastings and has a very reasonably priced restaurant with international dishes and a cocktail bar.

 One of the cheapest options in the city, A&O Hostel offers many rooms at the lowest prices in three locations around the city: near the center, train station, and München Laim.
 Rooms in the dorms start at just 9 Euro, and single and double rooms at 17 Euro per guest.

 Rooms are clean, bright and simple and prices include wifi, access to the balconies, bar, laundry, and game room.
 Children can also sleep for free.